US Open: Box office Bryson DeChambeau receives mid-round physiotherapy in woods – then muscles into lead - KESQ

 “I love the test that Pinehurst is presenting,” McIlroy told reporters.
 “You’ve got to focus and concentrate on every single shot out there.
 It’s what a U.S. Open should be like.”

-The Northern Irishman’s third round 69 was mirrored by Matthieu Pavon, a surprise contender at the major who became the first Frenchman to win on the PGA Tour in January.
+The Northern Irishman’s third round 69 was mirrored by Matthieu Pavon, a surprise contender at the major who became the first Frenchman to win on the PGA Tour in 117 years in January.

 “It has been a remarkable journey for me,” Pavon told reporters.